Cofounder-Labs/interactive-browser-use/README.md

 ### Prerequisites

-- Python 3.11 or higher
+- Python 3.11 or higher (if running locally without Docker)
-- Poetry (Python package manager)
+- Poetry (Python package manager, if running locally without Docker)
-- Chrome browser installed (for browser automation)
+- Chrome browser installed (for browser automation, if running locally without Docker)
+- Docker and Docker Compose (if running with Docker)

 ### Installation